ComScore

 21. Las Vegas

-Las Vegas has a new centerpiece—the Sphere—that's worth a trip to Sin City alone.
+There's always something new and noteworthy here: No woner Las Vegas is a perennially popular weekend trip from Los Angeles.
+Las Vegas's latest centerpiece—the Sphere—is worth a trip to Sin City alone.
 A giant entertainment venue that blends a 360-degree LED light show with top talent including filmmaker Darren Aronofsky and U2, the Sphere is like Vegas itself—oversized, flashy and impossible to ignore.
 Gambling at hotel casinos, eating fancy fare including sushi by Nobu, small plates from José Andrés and Dominique Ansel cronuts.
 And whether you win big or are a sale stalker, there's always some retail therapy waiting for you a short cab ride away.